matloff/fasteR/README.md

 One of the greatest things about R is its graphics capabilities.
 There are excellent graphics features in base R, and then many contributed packages, with the best known being **ggplot2** and **lattice**.
-These latter two are extremely powerful, and will be the subjects of future lessons, but for now we'll concentrate on the base.
+These latter two are quite powerful, and will be the subjects of future lessons, but for now we'll concentrate on the base.

 As our example here, we'll use a dataset I compiled on Silicon Valley